EMISSION SCHEMES ARE CHANGING – November 2018 update

 What do I need to know?

-- TKM Monitoring Plans are past due and need to be submitted asap for any applicable operators that have yet to submit a TKM Monitoring Plan
+- TKM Monitoring Plans are passed due and need to be submitted asap for any applicable operators that have yet to submit a TKM Monitoring Plan

 - 2018 TKM Annual Reports for SWISS ETS are due March 31, 2019

 - SWISS ETS requires accredited 3rd Party Verification of Annual Report prior to submission

 - Flight logs listing registry, aircraft type, city pair, payload are an example of documents acceptable for verification

 - Universal’s Emission Reporting Portal will identify applicable SWISS-ETS flights for subscribed operators